rubiefawn/remedy/shimmer.md

 **Casting Time** 1 action
 **Range** 80 feet

-You hurl a mote of fire at a creature or object within range.
+You hurl a mote of fire at a creature or object you can see within range.
 That target must make an Evasion check or take `1d6+🎓 🔥`.
 A creature hit by this spell must use its reaction or take an additional `1d4 🔥`.

 A flammable object hit by this spell ignites if it isn't being worn or carried.

 You may cast this spell using mana.
 If you do, the damage increases by `1d6 🔥` for each spell level.

+### Frostbite

+_δ class Terramancy (Trick)_
+**Components** V, S
+**Casting Time** 1 action
+**Range** 60 feet

+You cause sharp patterns of frost to appear on a creature or object you can see within range.
+That target must make a Resist Exhaustion check or take `1d6+🎓 🧊`.
+A creature hit by this spell has its movement speeds reduced by 5 feet until the start of your next turn.

+You may cast this spell using mana.
+If you do, the damage increases by `1d6 🧊` for each spell level.

 ### Greater Restoration